 MSF urges Johnson & Johnson to reduce price of life-saving TB drug

-MSF are today calling on pharmaceutical corporation Johnson & Johnson (J&J) to lower the price of its anti-tuberculosis medicine bedaquiline to no more than US$1 per day for those who need it.
+MSF is today calling on pharmaceutical corporation Johnson & Johnson (J&J) to drop the price of its anti-tuberculosis medicine to US$1 per day for those who need it.

 "We will not back down until the price of bedaquiline is brought down,” she added.

 We're fighting for fairer access to life-saving medicines

 Bedaquiline was developed with considerable taxpayer, non-profit and philanthropic support.

 Much of the critical work to inform the use of the drug and demonstrate its therapeutic value was conducted by the TB research community, health ministries, and treatment providers including MSF, and was financed by taxpayers and other donors.

 After switching to bedaquiline, my health improved much faster - I wouldn't wish anyone to go through what I experienced.